BYLAWS OF THE AMERICAN ASSOCIATION OF

-Section 4.
+Section 5.
 Special Meetings.
-Special meetings may be called by the president or shall be called upon written request of four members of the board provided that at least five days notice of such meeting and its agenda have been given to the members of the board.
+Special meetings may be called by the president or shall be called upon written request of four members of the board, provided that at least five days notice of such meeting and its agenda have been given to the members of the board.

-Section 7.
+Section 8.
 Removal From Office.
-A member of the board of directors may be removed for any reason by a two-thirds vote of the board in accordance with policies and procedure adopted by AAUW.
+A member of the Board of Directors may be removed for cause by a two-thirds (2/3) vote of the Board in accordance with policies and procedures adopted by AAUW.

 Section 1.
 Establishing Committees.
 The President may establish standing and special committees as needed with consent by the board.

 Section 2.
 Purpose.
 With the approval of the board, each standing and special committee shall formulate programs and activities to carry out the mission of AAUW.

 Section 1.
 Fiscal Year.
 The fiscal year shall correspond with that of AAUW and shall begin on July 1.